 Under the Hood

-Generating 161 hp, the all-aluminum 2.4-liter four-cylinder engine incorporates Variable Valve Timing with intelligence (VVT-i).
-Both four-speed automatic and five-speed manual transmissions are available.
+Generating 161 hp, the all-aluminum 2.4-liter four-cylinder engine incorporates Variable Valve Timing with intelligence.
+A four-speed automatic and a five-speed manual are available.

-Cruise control and the engine immobilizer are deleted from Spec Package models.
+Cruise control and an engine immobilizer are deleted from Spec Package models.

 All-disc antilock brakes and a driver's knee airbag are standard.
-Side-impact and side curtain airbags are optional.
+Side-impact and side curtain airbags are also standard.

 The tC gets more appealing after a few days of driving, but it's not as sporty as its shape and image suggest.
 It's an ordinary — if distinctive-looking — small car.